11 January - 12 March 2018

-The content of your outline application will be transferred automatically to the full application if your consortium is invited to submit a full application to JPIAMR.
-You will thereafter have to update the content of your application to the Swedish Research Council, so that it corresponds to the full consortium application submitted to JPIAMR, and also complete a section on ethical considerations.
-More information on this is available in the section “How do I apply” below.
+The content of the pre-proposal/project outline form in Prisma will be automatically transferred to the full proposal/full application form if your consortium is invited by the JPIAMR to submit a full proposal.
+You will then need to update the content of your application so that it corresponds to the full consortium application submitted to JPIAMR, and to amend the section Ethical considerations.
+More information is available under the heading “How do I apply”, found below.

 The following criteria must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks to ensure ineligible applications are rejected from further processing.

-The applicant for a research project grant must be a participant in a JPIAMR consortium with 3-6 partners from no less than three participating countries.
-The full eligibility criteria for the design of the consortium are available in the call text on JPIAMR's website www.jpiamr.eu/9thcall/.
-You must set aside adequate time for the project throughout the grant period, with a scope (activity level) that corresponds to at least 20 per cent of a full-time equivalent.
+The applicant for a research project grant must be a researcher/project leader representing a Swedish partner participating in a JPIAMR consortium with 3-6 partners from no less than three participating countries.
+The full eligibility criteria for the design of the consortium are available in the call text on JPIAMR’s website.
+You will be the project leader and have scientific responsibility for the Swedish part of the project, and your level of activity in the project must be no less than 20 per cent of a full-time equivalent.
 You must hold a Swedish doctoral degree or a corresponding foreign degree, awarded no later than the deadline for this call.
 The degree award date we use is the date when you fulfilled all the criteria for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
-For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
+For holders of Swedish doctoral degrees, the degree award date applicable is the date registered in Ladok.

 Grants from the Swedish Research Council shall be administered by a Swedish university or HEI or another Swedish public organisation that fulfils our criteria for administrating organisations.
 To apply, your organisation must therefore be approved as an administrating organisation.
 Please note that as a consequence, Swedish researchers working for a company cannot be financed, and should therefore not submit an application to the Swedish Research Council, even if they are part of a consortium application.

-If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period, unless the Swedish Research Council approves an exception.
+If you are awarded a grant, you must be employed by the administrating organisation when the grant period starts, unless the Swedish Research Council grants an exception.
 The employment must cover no less than 20 per cent of a full-time equivalent.
 You do not have to be employed by the administrating organisation at the time of applying.

 Number of applications and previous grants